patterns-app/patterns-devkit/README.md

 ### Datablocks

-A `datablock` is an immutable set of data records of uniform `schema` -- think csv file or database table. `datablocks` are the basic data unit of snapflow, the unit that `pipes` take as input and produce as output.
+A `datablock` is an immutable set of data records of uniform `schema` -- think csv file, pandas dataframe, or database table. `datablocks` are the basic data unit of snapflow, the unit that `pipes` take as input and produce as output.
 Once created, a datablock's data will never change: no records will be added or deleted or data points modified.
 More precisely, `datablocks` are a reference to an abstract ideal of a set of records, and will have one or more `StoredDataBlocks` persisting those